bruizpalen/HTML-postcard/README.md

 # HTML-postcard
-HTML and CSS code for creation of postcard project
+HTML and CSS code for creation of postcard project by Berta Ruiz Palenzuela